JacekWozniak12/painting-tanks/Manual/Implementation.md

 ### Weapon System
 #### Implementation
 - Using *Rigidbody* for Gun Turret and Turret.
-- Using *Camera* with mouse pointer and *Physics.Rayast* with some vector functions to implement minimal / maximal range system that player can target to.
+- Using *Camera* with mouse pointer and *Physics.Raycast* with some vector functions to implement minimal / maximal range system that player can target to.
 - Using multiple vehicle movement styles to create different experiences for different type of weapons.
 Example: Hotchkiss H39 'ground stuka' tank which turret rotation does not influence rocket barrage of it as launcher is not pinned to its turret.